bcgov/devhub-resources/resources/community/openshift101.md

 # ExchangeLab Course: Openshift 101

 Openshift 101 is a two-day course put on by the Exchange Lab (formerly CSI Lab).
-This course is recommended to anyone who is onboarding to onto the Lab's Openshift Cluster.
+This course is recommended to anyone who is onboarding onto the Lab's Openshift Cluster.

 > Don't know what Openshift is?
 [Check out this primer](https://www.openshift.com/learn/what-is-openshift)